insure logo

 Ellie Available Now

-Cheapest car insurance companies for teen drivers in Florida
+Cheapest teen car insurance companies in Florida

-In Florida, State Farm offers the lowest rates for drivers ages 16-19, averaging $5,541 per year for full coverage with 100/300/100 limits and $500 deductibles for collision and comprehensive.
+In Florida, State Farm offers the cheapest coverage for drivers ages 16-19, averaging $5,541 per year for full coverage with 100/300/100 limits and $500 deductibles.

 CompanyAverage annual premium